codahale/lockstitch/design.md

 ### `Mix`

 A `Mix` operation accepts a label and an input, encodes them, and mixes them into the protocol's state.
-The protocol's posterior state is cryptographically dependent on the protocol's prior state, the label, and the input.
+The protocol's new state is cryptographically dependent on the protocol's state, the label, and the input.

 ```text
 function mix(state, label, input):